yyyliu/vega-lite/site/docs/compositemark.md

 ### Boxplot Types
 {:#boxplot-types}
-There are two supported types of boxplots which you specify with the extent property in the mark definition:
+There are two supported types of box plots which you specify with the extent property in the mark definition:
 1) `min-max boxplot` which is a boxplot where lower and upper whiskers are defined as the min and max respectively {: .suppress-error}
 ```json